Tyrn/wei/the-insider-en.typ

      Rice fields still glistened  in  the sun  and  olive trees  still stood along the old road.
 The soldiers and the zealots had torn all the fruits off breaking the branches in the process.
-Olive  trees were always planted along the roads - road dust covered fruits forcing them to ripe quicker.
+Olive  trees were always planted along the roads---road dust covered fruits forcing them to ripe quicker.

      A fighting banner of the White Falcon clan and a standard of the Empire were swaying above his villa.
 Bemish kept going forward.

      Kissur, however, still  didn't have that many soldiers and it looked to Bemish like they were mostly concentrated in  the spaceport.
-Few  posts were present  on  the  road  -  they  were   constantly  on  the  line  with  the headquarters.
+Few  posts were present  on  the  road---they  were   constantly  on  the  line  with  the headquarters.
 Next to the turn leading to the villa, Bemish noticed a dozen commandos.